AbrarHossainHimself/AbrarHossainHimself.github.io/content/authors/admin/_index.md

 My current research involves optimizing scientific workflows on edge computing systems and developing autotuning frameworks for HPC applications.
 I have experience in parallel computing, distributed systems, and machine learning infrastructure.
 I am particularly interested in the intersection of HPC and artificial intelligence, exploring ways to leverage high-performance computing resources for advanced AI applications.

-Previously, I completed my Bachelor's in Electrical Engineering from Chittagong University of Engineering & Technology, where I developed a strong foundation in systems engineering and computational methods.
+Before joining the University of Toledo, I completed my Bachelor’s in Electrical Engineering from Bangladesh.